Avaiga/taipy-getting-started-core/step_04/ReadMe.md

-# Step 4: Cycles :
+# Step 4: Cycles

-So far, we have discussed how having different scenarios helps us oversee our future assumptions.
-For example, in business, it is critical to weight options to come up with an optimal solution.
-However, this decision-making process is not just a one-time task but rather a recurrent operation that happens over a time period.
-This is why we want to introduce Cycles.

-A cycle can be considered a place to store different and recurrent scenarios within a time frame.
-In Taipy Core, each Cycle will have a unique primary scenario representing the reference scenario for a time period.
+Cycles have been introduced to reflect business situations that our customers encounter frequently.

+For instance, a large Fast Food chain wants to generate sales forecasts for its stores every week.
+When creating a given scenario, it will need to be attached to a given week.
+And often, amongst all the scenarios generated for a given week, a single one will be published.
+This kind of 'official' scenario will be referred to as 'Primary' scenario in Taipy  Core.

+Note that Cycles can be completely ignored if the business problem doesn’t have any time frequency.

-In the step's example, scenarios are attached to a MONTHLY cycle.
-Using Cycles is helpful because some specific Taipy's functions exist to navigate through these Cycles.
-Taipy can get all the scenarios created in a month by providing the Cycle.
-You can also get every primary scenario ever made to see their progress over time quickly.
+In this step, scenarios are attached to a MONTHLY cycle.
+By Using Cycles the developer will benefit from specific Taipy's functions to navigate through these Cycles.
+For instance, Taipy can get all the scenarios created in a month by providing the Cycle.
+You can also get every primary scenario generated for the past X months  to easily monitor KPIs over time.

-We change the filter function to have the month as argument.
+To get started, let’s slightly change the filter function by passing the month as an argument.
+You will need to create a new data node representing the month (see the steps below)

 ```python
 def filter_by_month(df, month):
     df['Date'] = pd.to_datetime(df['Date'])
     df = df[df['Date'].dt.month == month]
     return df
 ```

+Then to introduce Cycles, you simply need to set the frequency (predefined attribute) of the scenario to Monthly (as described below).

 ![](config_04.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }